thojou/react-breadcrumb/example/README.md

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.<br>
+For faster rebuilds, only files inside `src` are processed by Webpack.<br/>
 You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

-Only files inside `public` can be used from `public/index.html`.<br>
+Only files inside `public` can be used from `public/index.html`.<br/>
 Read instructions below for using assets from JavaScript and HTML.

-You can, however, create more top-level directories.<br>
+You can, however, create more top-level directories.<br/>
 They will not be included in the production build so you can use them for things like documentation.

 ## Available Scripts